 Vivint offers features designed for maximum security and convenience.
 In addition to their entry and motion sensors, they offer voice-activated home automation, remote control access, and indoor/outdoor video surveillance.
 They also offer a video doorbell viewer that allows for two-way communication.

 CPI also offers the video doorbell viewer with two-way communication.
 Their indoor/outdoor cameras can be controlled remotely, as well as many of their home automation devices.
 CPI allows you to store up to 30 days worth of video and allows you to schedule when videos are taken.

 Vivint requires a 5-year contract with all of their packages.
 They also offer a buy-out option if you need to cancel your service.

 CPI requires a 39-month contract with their packages and will charge an excessively high termination fee if services are canceled prior to the end of the contract

-With Vivint, you have three main monthly service packages.
-The Smart Protect starts at $29.99 a month (equipment financing is separate).
-The Smart Protect + Control package starts at $39.99 a month (equipment financing is separate).
-The Smart Complete package starts at $49.99 a month (equipment financing is separate).
+With Vivint, you have two main monthly service packages.
+The Smart Security Service starts at $29.99 a month (equipment financing is separate).
+The Smart Home Service starts at $39.99 a month (equipment financing is separate).
 If you can't purchase your equipment up front, Vivint offers a Flex Pay program that allows you to pay off your equipment over the term of your contract.
 You can choose from 4 equipment kit options ranging in price from $700 to $1800.
 Monthly finance payments can be as low as $12 per month.